cypherpunk-academy/2064/en/083_2023_Press conference.md

 She could have waived the warrant for Julian at any time.
 She didn't do it.
 Even when the UN Human Rights Council said it was illegal, it did not take it back.
-And in the meantime she has retired normally without ever having to answer for it.
+And in the meantime, she has retired without ever having to answer for it.
 I hope we're further along in Germany."

 Kevin: "Yeah, I hope so, too."